eliasMel/sdk-ios/README.md

 ## <a name="minimum-requirments"></a>Minimum requirements
 * iOS 7+
-* Devices with BLE support
+* Devices with Bluetooth Low Energy

 ## <a name="key-concepts"></a>Key Concepts